Reviewing Frontline Ltd. (FRO)'s and Scorpio Tankers Inc. (NYSE:STNG)'s results | New Business Observer

-As Shipping businesses, Frontline Ltd. (NYSE:FRO) and Scorpio Tankers Inc. (NYSE:STNG), are affected by contrast.
-This especially applies to their risk, analyst recommendations, profitability, dividends, earnings and valuation, institutional ownership.
+Both Frontline Ltd. (NYSE:FRO) and Scorpio Tankers Inc. (NYSE:STNG) are each other’s competitor in the Shipping industry.
+Thus the contrast of their risk, analyst recommendations, profitability, dividends, institutional ownership, earnings and valuation.

 |Gross Revenue